z336/blog/src/pages/writing/how-to-build-this-website.md

 I approach documentation from an almost visual point of view.
 A help article (web page) is a bunch of boxes and landmarks with a lot of words and details placed in between.
 If a help article is poorly presented and not accessible for everyone, it doesn't matter what you write — your audience's understanding will suffer.

-With all that said, let's take a look at how I built this website:
+With all that said, let's take a look at how to build this website:

 ## Set goals for the project